Getting started

 What is BDM?

-Behaverse Data Model (BDM for short) is a dataset architecture that aims to provide interoperable data for modern cognitive projects.
-It is a set of conventions that help you organize your data in a way that is easy to understand for both domain experts and technical experts.
-It is designed to work with a wide range of cognitive tasks and questionnaires.
+Behaverse Data Model (BDM) is an interoperable dataset architecture for a wide range of cognitive tests and questionnaires.
+It provides a set of conventions to organize behavioral data in a way that is easy to understand by both domain experts and technical experts.
+It is opinionated but also flexible, so you can adapt it to your specific needs.

 How does a BDM dataset look like?